1968 Olympics Black Power Salute

 Tommie Smith won gold and John Carlos won bronze in the 200‑meter race

-The raised fists symbolized Black pride, unity, and resistance to racism
+The raised fists symbolized Black pride, unity,

 The athletes wore black socks without shoes to represent poverty